publicocean0/bindep/README.md

 # Bindep
-> it is a grunt tool for binding bower or local dependencies to your source code.It can manage binary resources and text attachments (css,javascript,...).It permits to extends bower json for handling submodules.
+> it is a grunt tool for binding bower or local dependencies to your source code.It can manage binary resources and text attachments (css,javascript,...).It permits to extends bower json for handling submodules and preprocessing.
 Bottom you can see a example:
 ```js
   "resources": {
   "mp3":"mp3/*",